Call now for addiction support(877) 648-4288

 Emotional effects of Anabolic Steroid use include:

 Additionally, individuals who inject Anabolic Steroids are also at risk of contracting hepatitis or HIV due to exposure to infected needles.

 Ongoing misuse of Anabolic Steroids can cause damage in the limbic system, responsible for memories, emotions, and arousal.
-The negative mental effects range from paranoia, depression, suicidal ideation, mania, and delusions.
+The negative mental effects include paranoia, depression, suicidal ideation, mania, and delusions.

 A well-known behavioral side effect of Anabolic Steroids is aggression, also called “roid rage.”
 First coined in the 1980s, the term was created after a series of murders and violent crimes were reported by bodybuilders.
 Individuals who abuse Anabolic Steroids while suffering undetected mental disorders were more likely to express roid rage.
 These types of mood swings have caused individuals to feel as if they’re being watched or are invincible.
 This behavior can also manifest when someone expresses extreme irritability or overreacts to everyday situations.
 Often, these individuals can become violent.

 While Anabolic Steroid use does not produce a high like Meth or Heroin, it can be addictive regardless.
-Repeated use of Steroids allows the body to eventually adjust to the presence of synthetic testosterone.
-In time, the body may begin to produce less natural testosterone as it becomes dependent on outside sources.
+Repeated use of Steroids allows the body to eventually adjust to its new chemical and hormonal balance.
+In time, the body may begin to produce less natural testosterone as it becomes dependent on external sources.
 One of the primary characteristics of dependency is developing a tolerance.
 People with a Steroid dependency need to take more and more Steroids to get the same effect.
-Once someone grows dependent on Anabolic Steroids, then stops taking it, the body enters withdrawal.
+Once someone grows dependent on Anabolic Steroids, then stops taking them, the body enters withdrawal.